Four years of Modi government — I&B: Govt clear Prasar Bharati is independent, but ministry has right to know, says Rajyavardhan Singh Rathore

 Rajyavardhan Singh Rathore, Minister of State (Independent charge) for Information and Broadcasting, speaks with Krishn Kaushik on using social media as a key tool of communication for the government, the controversy over the government’s ad spend, the achievements, and challenges before the ministry.
 Edited excerpts:

-What have been the main achievements of your ministry in the last four years?
+What do you think are the main achievements of your ministry of the last four years?

-The ministry is supposed to be speaking about other ministries and the Government of India, and we started a two-way feedback system, or two-way communication system, by including social media in a big way as a means of communication.
-The second was the visit of ministers throughout the country, specifically addressing the regional media.
-So we identified regional hubs, or media nerve centres, and regularly, for various occasions, we would go to the people and interact separately with eminent people, with farmers, with women.
-Therefore we had specific feedback for all segments.
+See the ministry is supposed to be speaking about other ministries and Government of India, and we started the two-way feedback system or two-way communication system by including social media in a big way as means of communication.
+The second was the visits of ministers throughout the country specifically addressing the regional media.
+So we identified the regional hubs or media nerve centres and regularly, for various occasions we would go to the people and interact separately with eminent people of the society, with farmers, with women and therefore we had specific feedback for all segments.

+Our regional press conferences, interactions with editors, has also given the government a direct touch with common people.
+We’ve put Doordarshan News on a mobile application.
+In terms of CFBC certification board, we’ve made applications of for request for a date online.
+A large portion of the corruption would happen by not giving them the dates, by playing foul there.

 READ | Four years of Modi government — Health: Progress steady, but in slow lane

-Our regional press conferences, interactions with editors, has also given the government a direct touch with the common people.
-We have put Doordarshan News on a mobile application.
-In terms of CBFC (Central Board of Film Certification), we made applications for request for a date online.
-A large portion of corruption would happen by not giving them dates, by playing foul there.

-What has the ministry not been able to achieve?
+What is the one thing you think the ministry has not been able to achieve in the past four years?

-Our priority is to reach the people.
-Government schemes to be known by as many people as is possible.
-Prasar Bharati, I feel, needs to improve, and we will work towards that direction as well.
+Our priority is to reach out to the people.
+Government schemes to be known by as many people as possible.
+Prasar Bharati I feel needs to improve, and we’ll work towards that direction as well.

-In the last four years, I&B is the only ministry that has seen change of so many ministers — four by now — and secretaries.
-Did that bring about some instability?
+In the last four years this is the only ministry that has seen change of minister four times now, and the change of secretary as well.
+Has that brought some instability in the ministry?

 One of the strengths of our government has been that most decisions are taken collectively by ministers.
-It’s a participative government, not an isolated one.
-Officers always, in all departments, do their tenures and move, so that’s really not an issue.
-Despite the changes in senior ministers, this ministry…the strength of this government has been that it’s been a very communicative government.
+It’s a participative government, and not an isolated one.
+The government officers always in all departments do their tenures and move, so that’s really not an issue.
+Despite the changes in the senior ministers, the fact is that this ministry, or the strength of this government has been that it’s been a very communicative government.

+The relationship between the ministry and the Prasar Bharati has been on a shaky ground for the past year or so.
+So how will you amend that in the next one year.

+I think the previous minister had a point, that MoUs need to be signed between various departments and the ministry.
+Now that the MoUs have been signed, I see no reason why the interaction would not be at the most conducive level.

 READ | BJP’s Campaign 2019: Modi as vehicle, Modi in driver’s seat

-One accusation was that the ministry was trying to impinge on the autonomy of Prasar Bharati.

-No, that was just perception.
-The government is very clear that Prasar Bharati is totally independent.
-(But) because we are funding Prasar Bharati till 2019, as defined in our directives, the ministry certainly has the right to know where the salary is being paid, and how much salary is being paid.
-That had not been provided to the ministry, and now it has.

-About Rs 4,343 crore has been spent on advertising by the government since May 2014.
-Do you think that is a bit excessive?
+About Rs.
+4,343 crore has been spent on advertising since May 2014.
+Do you believe that is a bit excessive amount?

-First, the schemes are made for the people, and if the scheme is not known by the citizens, they will not be able to take advantage of those schemes.
-Or, the government would not be able to know the lacunae, or drawbacks, or modifications required.
+First, the schemes are made for the people, and if the scheme is not known by the citizens of the country then they will not be able to take advantage of those schemes.
+Or, the government would not be able to know the lacunae, or the drawbacks or the modifications required in that schemes.
 When we advertise, we are advertising about the schemes of the government.

+Second, we will use every means possible in a very judicious manner, and that is why we have amended for the first time our policy, which reads that if an area is being covered by a certain platform, certain medium, we need not use multiple mediums there.
+Just because somebody has a newspaper, it is not mandatory for us to send an advertisement to that.
+Giving of advertisements is not a welfare measure to a newspaper.

+Third, if you compare to the earlier regimes as well, the ad spend is same.
+It hasn’t increased.
+So basically the government is doing its job, of reaching out to the masses.

 READ | Mission Indradhanush: How govt vaccinated over 2.55 crore children across the country

-Second, we will use every means possible in a very judicious manner, and that is why we have amended for the first time our policy, which reads that if an area is being covered by a certain platform, certain medium, we need not use multiple mediums there.
-Just because somebody has a newspaper, it is not mandatory for us to send an advertisement to that (newspaper).
-Giving advertisements is not a welfare measure to a newspaper.

-Third, if you compare with earlier regimes, the ad spend is the same – it has not increased.
-So the government is doing its job – of reaching the masses.

-What have been the biggest achievements of Modi government in the last four years?
+What are the biggest achievements of the Modi government in the last four years?

-Broadly, we have been able to provide the right governance, we have been able to focus on development through proper governance, in a direction which is transformative to our country.
-These are the three broad things.
+Broadly we have been able to provide the right governance, we’ve been able to focus on development through proper governance, in a direction which is transformative to our country.
+These are the broad three things.
+The segments or the sectors we’ve covered are those that probably were marginalised over many years and didn’t see benefits of the government reaching them.
+We’ve specifically targeted women, we’ve targeted young India, youth.
+Our schemes have benefited farmers, infrastructure as a whole and not schemes but our actions have led to a corruption free country.
+And the potential or the status of the country has certainly risen in the international eyes.
+These are the overall few things we’ve done.
+I can speak on each one of them specifically.

 READ | Four years of Modi government: Roads on course, rivers next, says Nitin Gadkari

-The segments or the sectors we have covered are those that probably were marginalised over many years and didn’t see benefits of the government reaching them.
-We have specifically targeted women, we have targeted the youth.
-Our schemes have benefited farmers, infrastructure as a whole, and not schemes but our actions have led to a corruption-free country.
-And the potential or status of the country has certainly risen internationally.
-These are the overall few things we have done.

-I’ll speak on women, just to give you an idea.
-We have realised that women are the nucleus of families.
-The government made life easier and healthier for them (by providing them) with gas connections.
-So far, 4 crore gas connections have gone to them — it touches 4 crore families, so 20 crore people touched.
+I’ll speak on women just to give you an idea.
+We’ve realised that the women are the nucleus of families.
+The government made life easier and healthier for them by gas connections being provided to them.
+Four crore gas connections have gone to them so far.
+It touches four crore families, so 20 crore people touched.
+Now these are the people who should have had all the basic rights of a human being.
+The loans in Mudra, 70 per cent have gone to the women.
+That’s how we’ve strengthened the women.

+Plus, these are also the women that do not have a toilet facility in their house.
+Only a person who is allowed to go only morning and night will would realise what sorts of health benefits and psychological benefits are there.

+The BJP Party President has announced the Mission 350 for next year.
+How do you see the party achieving that goal?

 READ | Four years of Modi government — Finance, Part II: GST on course, noose on black money tightened